Best Nuts for Type 2 Diabetes: Healthy Choices to Manage Blood Sugar

 What is the ideal time to have nuts?

 An ideal time for nut consumption is the evening time because it is the time when you consume an unhealthy snack.
 Instead of munching something unhealthy one can have nuts.
-Soaked nuts work as a good hunger suppressant and also have low GI.
+Soaked nuts work as a good hunger suppressant and also have low GI, which helps in better blood sugar management.

 How much quantity to eat?